Steps To Enter The U.S. On An F-1 or J-1 Visa

 GRADUATE INTERNATIONAL STUDENTS

-All graduate international students on an F-1 visa who are first-time students at Pace must attend the mandatory new international student orientation.
-This orientation will focus on immigration regulations pertaining to international students on F-1 visa, visa applicable benefits, and restrictions.
+All graduate international students on an F-1 visa who are first-time students at Pace must attend the mandatory F-1 Information Session for New International Students.
+This session will focus on immigration regulations pertaining to international students on F-1 visa, visa applicable benefits, and restrictions.

 New York City Campus